dms-vep/RABV_Pasteur_G_DMS/non-pipeline_analyses/RABV_nextstrain/README.md

-# Phylogeny analysis for Rabies virus using Nextstrain
+# Phylogeny analysis for Rabies virus and other Lyssaviruses using Nextstrain

-This repo analyzes the current Rabies virus sequences that have been sequenced by running a [snakemake](https://snakemake.readthedocs.io/) pipeline that downloads sequences based a list of accessions, processes the sequences, and constructs a phylogenetic Nextstrain tree that can be viewed using [Auspice](https://auspice.us/).
+This repo analyzes the current Lyssavirus sequences that have been sequenced by running a [snakemake](https://snakemake.readthedocs.io/) pipeline that downloads sequences based a list of accessions, processes the sequences, and constructs a phylogenetic Nextstrain tree that can be viewed using [Auspice](https://auspice.us/).

+Analysis performed by Caleb Carr.

 ## Genbank accessions

 To download the accessions, go to [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) and click *Search by virus*.
-In the *Search by virus name or taxonomy* box, enter *Lyssavirus rabies, taxid:11292* and hit enter.
+In the *Search by virus name or taxonomy* box, enter *Lyssavirus, taxid:11286* and hit enter.
 Then click the  *Download* option, select *Accession List* and *Nucleotide* options and hit *Next*.
 On the next page, select *Download All Records* and hit *Next*.
 On the next page, select *Accession with version* and click *Download*.
 Sequences are downloaded from the list of accessions because more information is extracted from the genbank file during the download process.
-The current accession list was downloaded on April 2, 2024.
+The current accession list was downloaded on June 9, 2024.

 ## Snakemake Pipeline